anlutro/russell/README.md

 ### Generating the blog

-In a directory with a `russell.yml` config file, running `russell generate` will read all pages and posts, convert it into HTML and place it in the `dist` directory by default.

-After doing this, you probably want to add your own files like a CSS stylesheet.
-Russell will not manage this bit for you.

-You can override the root URL (used in generated links) with the `root-url`
-option: `russell generate --root-url=http://localhost:8080`
+`russell generate` will create a file `run.py` which you can invoke to generate your static site.

+To test your newly generated site, run `russell serve`.

 ### Templating